rmerat/Caterra-1/CropRowDetection/README.md

 The argument are as follow :
 - madatory argument : mode = 'picture' or 'video'
-- optionnal argument : -n = number of crop row to be detected, default = 5.
-If less crop row then asked are visible on the image, the algorithm will automaticly detect less
+- optional argument : -n = maximum number of crop row to be detected, default = 5
 - if mode = video :
-*optionnal argument : -k = number of frame before recalculation of the Hough transform, default = 5
+* optional argument : -k = number of frame before recalculation of the Hough transform, default = 5
 - if mode = picture :
-*optionnal argument : -p = name of the file to be analyzed *optionnal argument : -e = evaluation on/off
+* optional argument : -p = name of the file to be analyzed
+* optional argument : -e = evaluation on/off